-One of the lowest variable mortgage rates for new customers is from AIB or Haven at 3.15% with a maximum LTV of 90%.
+The lowest variable mortgage rate for new customers is from Haven at 3.15% with a maximum LTV of 90%.

-If you can manage a 20% deposit – you could get a variable rate of 2.95% – again from AIB or Haven .
-But with a 5 year fixed rate at 3% you will get more certainty of how much your repayments will be .
+If you can manage a 30% deposit – you could get a variable rate of 2.95% – also from Haven

-If you are thinking of switching your mortgage to get a lower rate – you should take account of the fact there will be legal costs and valuation fees involved (around €1,300 in total) But many lenders are offering cashback to new customers to help with switching costs.
+If you are thinking of switching your mortgage to get a lower rate – you should take into account the fact there will be legal costs and valuation fees involved (Typically €1,300 in total) But many lenders are offering cashback to new customers to help with switching costs.

 See some calculations on mortgage switching here.